ganohr/Yomiagete/readme.txt

 You can add a simple readout system "Yomiagete" to your WordPress articles!

 == Description ==
-You can add a simple readout system "Yomiagete" to your WordPress articles!
+You can add a simple readout system "Yomiagete"(Your Messages Instantly Audiolize: Giving Every Text!) to your WordPress articles!

 == Frequently Asked Questions ==
 Q. On which devices can I read out loud?